foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/gameplay-guide.md

 ## 3. Crafting

-The hard limit on player level (Lv50) and perk points (55 from leveling) makes it harder to invest in multiple crafting skills, while at the same time makes it more worthwhile to utilize them all.
+The hard limit on player level (Lv50) and perk points (55 from leveling, 2 from quests) makes it harder to invest in multiple crafting skills, while at the same time makes it more worthwhile to utilize them all.
 As you make your mark on Skyrim, don't be afraid to pour some of your earnings into crafted goods you can not create yourself.

 ### Alchemy